AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

 }{% endcapture %}
 {% include code.html code=code lang="css" %}

-Percentage values for the `height` CSS property are relative to the height of an element's **[containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block)**, or its nearest block-level parent.
+Percentage values for the `height` CSS property are relative to the height of an element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block), or its nearest block-level parent.
 What we want, though, is for an element's height to be expressed as a percentage of its own width.
 How do we do that?

 Interestingly, it turns out that percentage values for `padding` and `margin` are relative to the width of an element's containing block.
 For example, if an element's containing block has a width of `500px`, then a child element with `padding: 10%` will get `50px` of padding on all four of its sides.

 So clearly, we have a way to define an element's height as a percentage of its *containing block's* width.
-As long as the child element stretches to fill `100%` of its containing block's width, this will be the same as **defining the element's height as a percentage of its own width** (which is what we're really trying to do!).
+As long as the child element stretches to fill `100%` of its containing block's width, this will be the same as *defining the element's height as a percentage of its own width* (which is what we're really trying to do!).

+### Question: What's the Difference Between a Containing Block and a Parent?

+An element's **containing block** is its nearest block-level parent.
+This could be any block element—like a `<div>`, a paragraph, a heading, a `<section>`, and so on—or even an inline element like a `<span>` that has `display: block`.
+An element's parent need not *always* define a containing block.
+This could happen if the parent is an inline element, or if it's a block-level element that's set to `display: inline`.
+The distinction is important; the W3 specs explicitly use the term *containing block* instead of *parent* when referring to percentage padding and how it works.
+So I've decided to follow that convention for absolute clarity.

 ### Example 1: YouTube Videos

 Now, consider a practical example.
 Let's say you want to embed a YouTube video on your page, and you know that YouTube videos have an aspect ratio of `16:9`.
 But you don't want to give the iframe a *fixed* width and height—rather, you want its width to fill its container and for its height to scale responsively, maintaining the element's `16:9` aspect ratio:

-<div class="square aspect-ratio-16-9" data-ratio="Pretend this is a YouTube iframe" aria-hidden="true"></div>
+<div class="tile aspect-ratio-16-9" data-ratio="Pretend this is a YouTube iframe" aria-hidden="true"></div>

 We can do this using the padding trick that we learned: percentage values for padding reference the containing block's width.
 So, we can set an element's height to be zero and its vertical padding to be `x` percent, where `x` just comes from the aspect ratio.
 For example, if the aspect ratio is `w:h`, then we'd compute `h / w * 100`.
 This expresses the height as a percentage of the width.
 The final step is to relativly position the element and absolutely position any children so that they don't influence the element's height.

 Going back to our example, to create an aspect ratio of `16:9`, we'd set the element's height to be zero and the vertical padding to be `9 / 16 * 100 = 0.5625 * 100 = 56.25%`.
 Again, in plain English, this just says that the element's height should be `56.25%` of its containing block's width.

 Here's the HTML and CSS that'll do that for us:

-{% capture code %}<div class="element aspect-ratio-16-9"></div>{% endcapture %}
-{% include code.html file="test.html" code=code lang="html" %}

-{% capture code %}.element {
-    position: relative;
-    height: 0;
-    /* Not needed if it's a block element */
-    width: 100%;
-}

-.element > * {
-    position: absolute;
-    top: 0;
-    left: 0;
-    height: 100%;
-    width: 100%;
-}

-.aspect-ratio-16-9 {
-    padding-bottom: 56.25%;
-}{% endcapture %}
-{% include code.html file="styles.css" code=code lang="css" %}

-Going back to the YouTube iframe example, here's what you'd do:

 {% capture code %}<div class="embed-container">
   <iframe>...</iframe>